Our Guide to Moving to France with Small Kids

 Most kids in France start primary school at age 6.
 In exceptional circumstances, kids who are deemed to be really bright (and at the moment that appears to be judged by their reading ability), might be recommended to go at age 5 and at the other end of the spectrum, it might be recommended that a 6-year-old needs an extra year at the maternelle.
 That said, these circumstances are exceptional, and the norm is age 6.

 There are 5 classes in primary school in France.
 They are: CP, CE1, CE2, CM1 and CM2.
-CP stands for Cours préparatoire, the preparatory class; CE refers to cours élémentaire, elementary class; and CM is cours moyen, the middle class.
-The two middle classes at primary school are really important because they effectively prepare and lay the foundation for the next educational level, collège, or middle school.
+CP stands for cours préparatoire, the preparatory class; CE refers to cours élémentaire, the elementary class; and CM is cours moyen, the middle class.
+The two middle classes at primary school are really important because they effectively prepare students and lay the foundation for the next educational level, collège (middle school).

-In most primary schools, kids are taught in good-sized, but not overcrowded classes.
-While it’s hard to put an accurate figure on class sizes, big classes tend to be less of an issue in France than in the UK, particularly in the more rural areas, which are popular with Brits.
+In most primary schools, kids are taught in good-sized, but not overcrowded, classes.
+While it’s hard to put an accurate figure on class sizes, big classes tend to be less of an issue in France than in the UK, particularly in the more rural areas.

 Extra Activities for Primary School Kids